amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

 Custom fields can also be used for case-sensitive matching on records.
 When the inbound request table is tagged with the **compliance/request-custom-key** semantic, the values in that field will be checked against any source table that has a field tagged with the **compliance/custom-key** semantic.

-You may use more than one custom key semantic pair by appending a sequential numeric value to each custom key pair.
-For example:
+You may the following custom key pairs:

 ::

-   compliance/custom-key-1 and compliance/request-custom-key-1
    compliance/custom-key-2 and compliance/request-custom-key-2
    compliance/custom-key-3 and compliance/request-custom-key-3